alon-eth/chat-with-gpt/README.md

+## I am probably going to break everything.
+Messing around.
+I'm a terrible engineer so don't trust any of this will be working, secure or anything you want enything to actually be.

 # Chat with GPT

 Chat with GPT is an open-source, unofficial ChatGPT app with extra features and more ways to customize your experience.
 It connects ChatGPT with ElevenLabs to give ChatGPT a realistic human voice.